ARMmbed/mbed-os/README.md

 ## Getting started for contributors

-We also have a [contributing and publishing guide](https://os.mbed.com/contributing/) that covers licensing, contributor agreements and style guidelines.
+We also have a [spiffy contributing and publishing guide](https://os.mbed.com/contributing/) that covers licensing, contributor agreements and style guidelines.

 ## Documentation